Kong/docs.konghq.com/app/_src/gateway-operator/get-started/kic/create-route.md

 ## Test the configuration

-To test the above configuration, make a call to the `$PROXY_IP` that you configured in the previous page:
+To test the configuration, make a call to the `$PROXY_IP` that you configured.

 ```bash
 curl $PROXY_IP/echo